One thing the online gurus don't talk about is "real life".

 Ultimately, our relationships are way more important than any business we're going to create.
 Let's not sacrifice our friendships on our journey to build and create cool stuff.

-If we’re going to do extraordinary things, we’re going to need support.
-The support I get from folks I’ve met on the internet is helpful: a Skype session, chatting in the JFDI Campfire room, or a personal email goes a long way.
+If we're going to do extraordinary things, we're going to need support.
+The support I get from folks I've met on the internet is helpful: a Skype session, chatting with other product people, or a personal email goes a long way.

 If you're depressed, or even if you're just feeling down, please get help from a professional therapist.
 If you're struggling with other issues (relationships, self-identity, addiction) getting regular counselling will help.
 Take care of your health first!